studio1902/statamic-peak/docs/docs/features/images.md

 	)}
 "
 ```
 > Note: While it might seems like it makes sense to tie these crops to Tailwind breakpoint sizes (`md:`, `lg:` etc), the browser picks images not just based on screen width, but also on pixel density.
 Using those breakpoints implies that you can perfectly specify cropping per screen size, but this is not the case.

+### Focal point and zoom
+Whatever options you use to render the image on the frontend, wether it's aspect ratio cropping or background covering an html element, the picture partial will respect the focal point and zoom level set by the Control Panel user.